Skip to Content

 How to protect your cloud deployments

-Robust security depends on understanding the security measures that complement the protections offered by cloud service providers
+Robust information security can be achieved by aligning security controls that complement the protections offered by cloud service providers.

 Key takeaways

-• Companies need to understand and map out the extent and limitations of security provided by their cloud services provider
+• Companies should understand and map out the extent and limitations of security provided by their cloud service provider.

-• Familiarity with the cloud provider’s guidelines and settings can help organizations protect access to critical data and prevent breaches
+• Familiarity with the cloud provider’s guidelines and settings can help organizations protect access to critical data and reduce the risk of breaches.

 Understanding the limits of CSP security

 CSPs usually offer built-in security features that exceed the technical capabilities and financial resources of most small and midsize businesses.
-One study shows, that 78% of organizations are using a multi-cloud or hybrid environment.2 The cloud can be as secure as in-house systems, but only if managed with appropriate storage and access controls.
+One study shows that 82% of organizations are using a multi-cloud or hybrid environment.2 The cloud can be as secure as in-house systems, but only if managed with appropriate storage and access controls.

 While CSPs often provide tools to help manage cloud configuration, there are still many elements of security infrastructure — such as firewalls, devices and account access — that remain the cloud user’s responsibility.
 In fact, CSPs are not the source of most security incidents.
 Lack of knowledge among cloud customers and misconfiguration of CSP accounts are responsible for most breaches, big and small.

-This type of insider incident can have serious and costly impacts.
-Research shows that organizations who experienced a data breach with a hybrid cloud model on average cost $5.03 million.3 It is important to know your third-party vendors and what privileges have been granted to reduce the risk of account take-overs by cyber criminals or disruptions to normal operations.
+Another risk area is having security processes that are incomplete or not fully aligned across the organization.
+When configurations and permissions aren’t carefully designed, employees may inadvertently access sensitive information — and attackers can exploit those same gaps through tactics like social engineering.
+This can have serious and costly impacts.
+Research shows that data breaches involving data stored across multiple environments cost organizations an average of $5.05 million.3 It is important to know your third-party vendors and what privileges have been granted to reduce the risk of account takeovers by cybercriminals or disruptions to normal operations.

 How to overcome the obstacles

-• Access controls based on the principle of least access
+• Access controls based on the principle of least privilege.

-• Encryption of data in motion, in use, at rest
+• Encryption of data at rest, in transit and where supported in use.

-• Proper training of IT, security and individual users which includes:
+• Proper training of IT, security and individual users that includes:

 For more specific guidance in addressing cloud security challenges, a CSP can be one of the best sources of advice.
 Service providers offer a range of advanced security and privacy capabilities, as well as guidelines and security defaults for rigorous configuration of cloud settings.
-But many organizations don’t follow these guidelines, and some may even inadvertently disable essential security settings.
+Organizations, as cloud customers, must clearly understand their role in the Shared Responsibility Model and ensure security in the cloud through strong identity and access controls, secure configuration of cloud resources, and appropriate data protection controls.

 A CSP may offer continuous monitoring solutions to help detect suspicious user activity and assess an organization’s threat status in real time.
 Monitoring is also essential to tracking and prioritizing investigations of malicious incidents.

 However, CSPs don’t provide much help in minimizing third-party risks.
 Business and security leaders will need to carefully assess a partner’s security capabilities to make sure they meet or exceed their own.
-This assessment can also help determine the right amount of access to grant third-party users.
+Third-party access often occurs through APIs and delegated tokens, which can introduce persistent risk if privileges are overly broad or not periodically reviewed.

 TOP